Excitation and inhibition imbalance affects dynamical complexity through symmetries: Discussion

 \subsection{Methodological Considerations.}

 Several methodological considerations are pertinent to our work.
 First, there remains a conceptual and formal distinction between a system and its Boolean network model.
-Here we have shown that biologically inspired Boolean networks display a high level of dynamical symmetry and that not all biological processes have the same amount of symmetry.
+Here, we have shown that biologically inspired Boolean networks display a high level of reflection symmetry and that not all biological processes have the same amount of symmetry.
 Yet, it remains unknown whether reflection symmetry is intrinsic to the system or a result of the map between a set of experiments and its Boolean network model.
-Hence, future work could examine the impact of the mapping process on our reported findings.
+Future theoretical work could examine the impact of the mapping process on our findings.
 Further experimental work could examine the evolution of a simple biological system (e.g., yeast) and confirm the existence of reflection-symmetric states.

-The typical approach of modeling biological systems uses a general form of the model which includes more general types of Boolean interaction.
-However, we note that reflection symmetry can be easily identified in both thresholded and unthresholded models.
-Since every Boolean model maps binary states to binary states, our reflection symmetry definition is broadly applicable and is not dependant on the nature of the updating scheme.
-The difference in model only affects our ability to analyze possible motifs, since the model determines the type of interactions.
+Boolean models of biological systems can include more general types of interactions and update rules than the ones we considered.
+Reflection symmetry can be easily identified in both thresholded and un-thresholded models.
+Furthermore, since every Boolean model maps binary states to binary states, our reflection symmetry definition is broadly applicable and does not depend on the nature of the updating scheme.
+The difference in models does affect the ability to analyze motifs since the model determines the possible types of interactions.
+Further work should examine this potential dependence and the broader impact of the updating schemes and the model on the condition necessary for mirror symmetry.
+Future work could also seek to generalize and test the theory of dynamical reflection symmetry for more general Boolean networks and multiple updating schemes and to random Boolean networks \cite{drossel2005number,liu2006emergent}.
+Finally, various other deterministic network-based systems exhibit cyclical behavior, and it would be intriguing to investigate whether subclasses of motifs also exist in systems such as coupled maps on networks \cite{kaneko1992overview, killingback2013competitively} or evolutionary games on networks \cite{killingback1998self}.

-The application of symmetry analysis to gene expression inside melanoma scRNA-seq data is a simple example of data classification done using symmetry.
-However, the drug-sensitive and drug-resistant paths were not directly observed in the cells where the gene expression was measured.
-The labeling was inferred by principal component analysis of the cells' gene expression, where the variance was found to be principally located on one axis.
-This axis was later found to correlate highly with sensitivity and drug resistance.
-Additional studies should be conducted on data sets that are not linearly separable using one axis and on data expressing more than a binary category.

-Finally, our theoretical results hold for a simple type of Boolean model that is less general than the one used in many biological networks.
-Future work could seek to generalize and test the theory of dynamical reflection symmetry for general Boolean networks.
-Further work could test and apply the theory to random Boolean networks, a model often studied by physicists in a similar contexts \cite{drossel2005number, liu2006emergent}.